fxx40a3/Research/README.md

 Find Co-ordinates of Contours using OpenCV \| Python Live Webcam Drawing using OpenCV
-Detect and Recognize Car License Plate from a video in real-time License Plate Recognition with OpenCV and Tesseract OCR Handwritten Digit Recognition using Neural Network Image Classification with Convolutional Neural Networks (CNNs) Using Pytorch Human Pose Estimation with OpenCVUsing
+Detect and Recognize Car License Plate from a video in real-time Handwritten Digit Recognition using Neural Network Image Classification with Convolutional Neural Networks (CNNs) Using Pytorch Human Pose Estimation with OpenCVUsing